The Definitive List Of Pull-Up Mistakes

 Pull-ups are an incredibly rewarding exercise, and are well worth your effort.

-In fact, I would say that it is the single best lat exercise out there – bar none – especially once you start adding some serious weight.
+In fact, we would say that it is the single best lat exercise out there – bar none – especially once you start adding some serious weight.

 So make pull-ups a core part of your routine, and focus on slowly building up your strength with them week after week.

-Even if you don’t have a gym membership, you can get a pull-up bar to use at home (I’d recommend the Iron Gym Total Upper Body Bar), so there really are no excuses!
+You can get a pull-up bar to use at home (we recommend the Iron Gym Total Upper Body Bar), so there really are no excuses!